Getting Started in Amateur Radio

 An Amateur Radio License is available to qualified applicants.
 Our class enables you to qualify for the license.
 A team of instructors teach this class using video presentations, class interaction and demonstrations.
 We want you to LIKE learning about amateur radio and emergency communications and we have a lot of fun presenting the course material.
 We plan to engage you in the class.
 You won’t just be sitting there all day looking at a screen; you WILL be challenged to think!
-Yes, it takes pre-study and a full weekend of your time, but it can also open up a part of the world to you that you may not have known existed.
+Yes, it will require time and effort, but it can also open up a part of the world to you that you may not have known existed.
 Emergency communications is a primary focus but it’s not all that we do in amateur radio, as you shall see.

 FOR CLASS INFORMATION AND DATES, CHECK OUT “CLASSES” under the “Events” tab.

-What does it cost?
-All students need a pre-study package including the latest edition of the Gordon West Technician Class License text (question pool 2014 – 2018) to review before the course.
-When you enroll in our class, we provide you with the pre-class study materials including the text for $20.00, plus any costs for mailing if you can’t pick up the materials from us.
-Cost of the FCC License exam on Sunday is $15.
+All students need a pre-study package including the latest edition of the Gordon West Technician Class License text (question pool 2018 – 2022) to review before the course.
+When you enroll in our class, we provide you with the pre-class study materials including the text for $21.00, plus any costs for mailing if you can’t pick up the materials from us.
+The cost to take the FCC License exam is currently $15.

 This course is designed to prepare you to pass the Technician Class Amateur Radio Federal Communications Commission (FCC) examination in order to then receive your own unique call sign and authorize you to operate your own amateur radio station.
 The method and study materials we use have proven highly successful.